In This Article:

 Fiberglass garage doors actually consist of an aluminum frame with fiberglass sections.
 Like aluminum, fiberglass is very lightweight.

-Other advantages of fiberglass are its translucency and its resistance to the effects of salt air, which is why fiberglass doors are sometimes chosen for locations where light transmission is important and for corrosive ocean climates.
+Other advantages of fiberglass include its translucency and its resistance to the effects of salt air.
+Because of these benefits, fiberglass doors may work best for locations needing good light transmission or resistance to corrosive ocean climates.

 However, for more mainstream uses, fiberglass isn’t a very popular material because it is a poor insulator, it yellows with age, and it breaks relatively easily, especially when cold.